Earth

 Asteroid 2011 UL21 is a huge space rock.
 As you might have guessed from its name, we’ve known about it since 2011.
 Scientists discovered it in October 2011 from the Catalina Sky Survey in Tucson, Arizona.
 However, this was its closest approach in its orbit since its discovery.
 Asteroid 2011 UL21 passed closest to our planet on June 27 around 4:16 p.m.
 EDT (20:16 UTC).

-However, asteroid 2011 UL21 will be easily observable in small telescopes until June 30.
-In fact, it appears brightest on Friday, June 28.
+However, asteroid 2011 UL21 was easily observable in small telescopes until June 30.
+It appeared brightest on Friday, June 28.
 Then, in 65 years, the large space rock will return even closer to Earth on June 25, 2089.

-In fact, due to its large size and amazing speed of 57,937 miles per hour (or 25.9 km per second) relative to Earth, you’ll easily be able to detect the asteroid’s motion against the stars in telescopes of 6-to-8 inches and larger.
+In fact, due to its large size and amazing speed of 57,937 miles per hour (or 93,240 km per hour) relative to Earth, observers could easily detect the asteroid’s motion against the stars in telescopes of 6-to-8 inches (15-20 cm) and larger.

 Asteroid 2024 MK

 While it’s taken years from asteroid 2011 UL21’s discovery to its closest flyby, asteroid 2024 MK is another story.
 Scientists discovered 2024 MK on June 16, 2024, with ATLAS-Sutherland in South Africa.
-And now, just a couple weeks later, it’s making its closest pass to Earth.
+And just a couple weeks later it made its closest pass to Earth.
 Asteroid 2024 MK passed Earth at about 77% the Earth-moon distance.
 And while it is much smaller than 2011 UL21, a rock this size would still do considerable damage if it struck Earth.
 For comparison, the space rock that disintegrated over Chelyabinsk in Russia in 2013 was about 1/5 to 1/10 of the size of 2024 MK.

 Posted